Best Colleges & Universities in Louisiana

 Graduation Rate: 45%

 Salary After Attending: $39,900

 The University of Louisiana at Lafayette is a selective admissions university with over 80 majors and over 30 graduate programs.
 With 19,387 students enrolled in Fall 2018, the university is growing every year.
 According to the 2019 edition of “The Best 384 Colleges” published by the Princeton Review, UL Lafayette is one of the nation’s best institutions for undergraduate education.

-As a student, you can choose from custom learning experiences, such as Living-Learning Communities (LLC’s) and Themed-Living Communities (TLC’s) for first-year students.
-These on-campus housing options will give you the opportunity to live in the same residence hall as other students who share your major while taking the same classes.
+UL Lafayette students can choose from custom learning experiences, such as Living-Learning Communities (LLC’s) and Themed-Living Communities (TLC’s) for first-year students.
+These on-campus housing options give them the opportunity to live in the same residence hall as other students who share their major while taking the same classes.
 Top programs at UL Lafayette include: